Terms of Engagement

 Our professional services are conducted and the Taxation Return will be prepared for lodgement with the Australian Taxation Office.
 We disclaim any assumption of responsibility for any reliance on our professional services to any party other than as specified or agreed, and for the purpose which it was prepared.

-In conducting this engagement, information acquired by us in the course of the engagement is subject to strict confidentiality requirements.
+In conducting this engagement, information acquired by us during the engagement is subject to strict confidentiality requirements.
 That information will not be disclosed by us to other parties except as required or allowed for by law, or with your express consent.

 We wish to advise that our firm’s system of quality control has been established and maintained in accordance with the relevant APESB standard.
-As a result, our files may be subject to review as part of the quality control review program of Institute of Chartered Accountants of Australia and CPA Australia which monitor compliance with professional standards by its members.
+As a result, our files may be subject to review as part of the quality control review program of Chartered Accountants Australia and New Zealand and CPA Australia which monitor compliance with professional standards by its members.
 We advise you that by accepting our engagement you acknowledge that, if requested, our files relating to this engagement will be made available under this program.
 Should this occur, we will advise you.

 We may collect Personal Information about your representatives, your clients and others when we provide services to you.
 If we do, you agree to work with us to ensure that we both meet the obligations that we each may have under the Privacy Act 1988 (Cth) (as amended) (Privacy Act).
 The obligations may include notifying the relevant person to whom the personal information relates who we are and how we propose to use their personal information.
 Where you have collected personal information, you confirm that you have collected the personal information in accordance with the Privacy Act, that you are entitled to provide this personal information to us and that we may use and disclose the personal information for the purpose/s we provide our services to you.
 We will handle personal information in accordance with the Privacy Act.

 Clients are responsible for the reliability, accuracy and completeness of the accounting records, particulars and information provided and disclosure of all material and relevant information.
-Clients are required to arrange for reasonable access by us to relevant individuals and documents, and shall be responsible for both the completeness and accuracy of the information supplied to us.
+Clients are required to arrange for reasonable access by us to relevant individuals and documents and shall be responsible for both the completeness and accuracy of the information supplied to us.
 Any advice given to the Client is only an opinion based on our knowledge of the Client’s particular circumstances.
 Clients or their staff are responsible for maintaining and regularly balancing all books or accounts (where applicable), and the maintenance of an adequate accounting and internal control system.
-Clients have obligations under self assessment to keep full and proper records in order to facilitate the preparation of accurate returns.
-It is the responsibility of clients to keep those records for five (5) years.
+Clients have obligations under self-assessment to keep full and proper records in order to facilitate the preparation of accurate returns.
+It is the responsibility of clients to keep those records for 5 years (individuals) or 7 years (companies).

 If you rely on a private ruling you have received, the Commissioner must administer the law in the way set out in the ruling, unless it is found to be incorrect and applying the law correctly would lead to a better outcome for you.
 Where you disagree with the decision in the private ruling, or the Commissioner fails to issue such a ruling, you can lodge an objection against the ruling if it relates to income tax, fuel tax credit or fringe benefits tax.
 Your time limits in lodging an objection will depend on whether you are issued an assessment for the matter (or period) covered by the private ruling.